CeenuShaji/Machines-Learning-Lectures/README.md

 # Lectures

-This repository contains all lecture materials (presentations, notebooks, virtual whiteboard notes and Python scripts).
+This repository contains all lecture materials (presentations, notebooks, virtual board notes and Python scripts).